Design Sprints have been around for a few years now, not everyone does them by the book anymore.

 Focusing on Everything

-Focus is just about prioritisation, I’ve seen people “focusing” on whole journeys or even features in a Design Sprint.
+Focus is prioritisation, but sometimes people “focus” on whole journeys or even whole features in a Design Sprint.

 This is very common in Agency-land due to commercial pressures, clients see a Design Sprint as time out of the office, and speeding up delivery to meet deadlines.
 As an agency/supplier, it’s easier to say yes, than it is to say no to a paying client, and instead explain why focus is so important.

 Design Sprints increase your ROI by weeding out bad assumptions.
 This is a culture shift if you don’t think daily about how quantity (what you put out there) isn’t better than quality (what people pay you for).
 How many of your competitors are faring better or worse than you because of how they met a deadline?
 What about your Unique Selling Proposition, how come you think that single thing will elevate your company but you then work to release as much as possible?

 When your focus is broad, you tend to miss the details, and are more likely to spend money building something that doesn’t pan out.

 Regardless of your industry, waste reduction through the Design process, including Design Sprints, are proven to yield better ROI, just read McKinsey’s The Business Value of Design report.

 So, by focusing on the hardest problem in a Design Sprint, you evaluate the riskiest and most valuable part of your product.

 When you use Design Sprints to produce output for developers, it’s easy to make the same mistakes we make during the normal production process.

 A big challenge for teams is to start with documentation and strategy, we often tend to, because it’s easier, to jump into “develop this idea” mode.